 *These programs are one hour in length, with some papers being grouped together in geographical areas.
 Readings from all papers include: front page news; letters to the editor; editorials; reports on local government meetings; local events calendar and special interest stories from the town.

-Papers read are: The Auburn News, The Banner, Barre Gazette, Blackstone Valley Tribune, Charlton Villager, Clinton Item, Community Advocate (covering Northborough, Shrewsbury, Southborough and Westborough), Gardner New, Grafton News, The Landmark, Millbury/Sutton Chronicle, Marlborough Enterprise, Marlborough Main Street Journal, Milford Town Crier, Northborough/ Southborough Village, Sentinel & Enterprise, Shirley Volunteer, Shrewsbury Chronicle, Southbridge Evening News, Spencer New Leader, Sturbridge Villager, Upton & Mendon Town Crier and The Webster Times.
+Papers read are: The Auburn News, The Banner, Barre Gazette, Blackstone Valley Tribune, Bolton Independent, Charlton Villager, Clinton Item, Community Advocate (covering Northborough, Shrewsbury, Southborough and Westborough), Gardner New, Grafton News, Harvard Press, The Landmark, Millbury/Sutton Chronicle, Marlborough Enterprise, Marlborough Main Street Journal, Milford Town Crier, Northborough/ Southborough Village, Sentinel & Enterprise, Shrewsbury Chronicle, Southbridge Evening News, Spencer New Leader, Sturbridge Villager, Upton & Mendon Town Crier and The Webster Times.

 *(IAAIS Program of the Year 2001)